 Now, widening this set would include higher degrees of both food and people at which the speaker can express surprise.
 As widening (38) would result in a flat set, application of the exclamative operator Op_1 would require the set to be type-shifted using the Ident operator.
-The ANS would then pick out the maximally true surprising answer relevant to the context from the widened set.
+The ANS would pick up the surprising true answer relevant to the context from the widened set.